The Best Online Master’s in Law Enforcement Programs

 Students do not need to have a background in criminal justice or submit GRE scores to apply.
 However, UC prefers applicants who have earned a minimum undergraduate GPA of 3.0.
 Applicants who earned a minimum GPA of 2.75 can gain admission if they have five years of criminal justice experience, at least nine hours of graduate classes with a GPA of at least 3.0, or a score of at least 300 on the GRE.
 Transfer students may apply up to nine approved credits toward their degree.
-Although out-of-state online students are not able to pay the same tuition rate as Ohio residents, their rate is only $15 per-credit higher than in-state tuition.
-The University of Cincinnati is regionally accredited by the Higher Learning Commission (HLC).
+Although out–of–state online students are not able to pay the same tuition rate as Ohio residents, their rate is only $15 per–credit higher than in–state tuition.

-Saint Leo University — a Roman Catholic-affiliated school based in the eponymous city of St. Leo, Florida — offers perhaps the nation’s widest variety of master’s in law enforcement administration online degrees.
+Saint Leo University — a Roman Catholic–affiliated school based in the eponymous city of St. Leo, Florida — offers perhaps the nation’s widest variety of master’s in law enforcement administration online degrees.
 The school’s master of science in criminal justice program offers six optional concentrations: corrections, critical incident management, behavioral studies, criminal investigation, forensic science, and legal studies.
 As Saint Leo focuses primarily on liberal arts, this wide variety of concentrations reflects the school’s goals.
-In addition, the school’s background as a military college ensures that Saint Leo is an authority when it comes to criminal justice.

 Though each of Saint Leo’s criminal justice programs is different, they all share certain characteristics in common.
 Each program requires students to complete a total of 36 credits, which include 9–12 credits of concentration courses.
 Though the programs do not require any in–person elements, students in each program must complete an applied project in the field as a capstone experience.
 Saint Leo offers its online programs asynchronously, to cater to working professionals in the criminal justice field who often work unconventional hours.
 For this reason, the amount of time it takes to complete these programs varies a fair amount.